gitkraken/gitlens-docs/gitlens/gitlens-features.md

 Additionally, these integrations provide commands to copy the url of or open, files, commits, branches, and the repository on the remote provider.

-- Open File from Remote command (`gitlens.openFileFromRemote`) — opens the local file from a url of a file on a remote provider
+- Open _File from Remote_ command (`gitlens.openFileFromRemote`) — opens the local file from a url of a file on a remote provider
-- Open File on Remote command (`gitlens.openFileOnRemote`) — opens a file or revision on the remote provider
+- Open _File on Remote_ command (`gitlens.openFileOnRemote`) — opens a file or revision on the remote provider
-- Copy Remote File Url command (`gitlens.copyRemoteFileUrlToClipboard`) — copies the url of a file or revision on the remote provider
+- Copy _Remote File Url_ command (`gitlens.copyRemoteFileUrlToClipboard`) — copies the url of a file or revision on the remote provider
-- Open File on Remote From... command (`gitlens.openFileOnRemoteFrom`) — opens a file or revision on a specific branch or tag on the remote provider
+- Open _File on Remote From..._ command (`gitlens.openFileOnRemoteFrom`) — opens a file or revision on a specific branch or tag on the remote provider
-- Copy Remote File Url From... command (`gitlens.copyRemoteFileUrlFrom`) — copies the url of a file or revision on a specific branch or tag the remote provider
+- Copy _Remote File Url From... command (`gitlens.copyRemoteFileUrlFrom`) — copies the url of a file or revision on a specific branch or tag the remote provider
-- Open Commit on Remote command (`gitlens.openCommitOnRemote`) — opens a commit on the remote provider
+- Open _Commit on Remote_ command (`gitlens.openCommitOnRemote`) — opens a commit on the remote provider
-- Copy Remote Commit Url command (`gitlens.copyRemoteCommitUrl`) — copies the url of a commit on the remote provider
+- Copy _Remote Commit Url_ command (`gitlens.copyRemoteCommitUrl`) — copies the url of a commit on the remote provider
-- Open Branch on Remote command (`gitlens.openBranchOnRemote`) — opens the branch on the remote provider
+- Open _Branch on Remote_ command (`gitlens.openBranchOnRemote`) — opens the branch on the remote provider
-- Copy Remote Branch Url command (`gitlens.copyRemoteBranchUrl`) — copies the url of a branch on the remote provider
+- Copy _Remote Branch Url_ command (`gitlens.copyRemoteBranchUrl`) — copies the url of a branch on the remote provider
-- Open Branches on Remote command (`gitlens.openBranchesOnRemote`) — opens the branches on the remote provider
+- Open _Branches on Remote_ command (`gitlens.openBranchesOnRemote`) — opens the branches on the remote provider
-- Copy Remote Branches Url command (`gitlens.copyRemoteBranchesUrl`) — copies the url of the branches on the remote provider
+- Copy _Remote Branches Url_ command (`gitlens.copyRemoteBranchesUrl`) — copies the url of the branches on the remote provider
-- Open Comparison on Remote command (`gitlens.openComparisonOnRemote`) — opens the comparison on the remote provider
+- Open _Comparison on Remote_ command (`gitlens.openComparisonOnRemote`) — opens the comparison on the remote provider
-- Copy Remote Comparison Url command (`gitlens.copyRemoteComparisonUrl`) — copies the url of the comparison on the remote provider
+- Copy _Remote Comparison Url_ command (`gitlens.copyRemoteComparisonUrl`) — copies the url of the comparison on the remote provider
-- Open Pull Request command (`gitlens.openPullRequestOnRemote`) — opens the pull request on the remote provider
+- Open _Pull Request_ command (`gitlens.openPullRequestOnRemote`) — opens the pull request on the remote provider
-- Copy Pull Request Url command (`gitlens.copyRemotePullRequestUrl`) — copies the url of the pull request on the remote provider
+- Copy _Pull Request Url_ command (`gitlens.copyRemotePullRequestUrl`) — copies the url of the pull request on the remote provider
-- Open Repository on Remote command (`gitlens.openRepoOnRemote`) — opens the repository on the remote provider
+- Open _Repository on Remote_ command (`gitlens.openRepoOnRemote`) — opens the repository on the remote provider
-- Copy Remote Repository Url command (`gitlens.copyRemoteRepositoryUrl`) — copies the url of the repository on the remote provider
+- Copy _Remote Repository Url_ command (`gitlens.copyRemoteRepositoryUrl`) — copies the url of the repository on the remote provider

 ***

 ##Powerful Commands

-Adds an Add Co-authors command (`gitlens.addAuthors`) to add a co-author to the commit message input box
+- Adds an _Add Co-authors_ command (`gitlens.addAuthors`) to add a co-author to the commit message input box

-Adds a Copy SHA command (`gitlens.copyShaToClipboard`) to copy the commit SHA of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor
+- Adds a _Copy SH_A command (`gitlens.copyShaToClipboard`) to copy the commit SHA of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

-Adds a Copy Message command (`gitlens.copyMessageToClipboard`) to copy the commit message of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor
+- Adds a _Copy Message_ command (`gitlens.copyMessageToClipboard`) to copy the commit message of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

-Adds a Copy Current Branch command (`gitlens.copyCurrentBranch`) to copy the name of the current branch to the clipboard
+- Adds a _Copy Current Branch_ command (`gitlens.copyCurrentBranch`) to copy the name of the current branch to the clipboard

-Adds a Switch to Another Branch (`gitlens.views.switchToAnotherBranch`) command — to quickly switch the current branch
+- Adds a _Switch to Another Branch_ (`gitlens.views.switchToAnotherBranch`) command — to quickly switch the current branch

-Adds a Compare References... command (`gitlens.compareWith`) to compare two selected references
+- Adds a _Compare References..._ command (`gitlens.compareWith`) to compare two selected references

-Adds a Compare HEAD with... command (`gitlens.compareHeadWith`) to compare the index (HEAD) with the selected reference
+- Adds a _Compare HEAD with..._ command (`gitlens.compareHeadWith`) to compare the index (HEAD) with the selected reference

-Adds a Compare Working Tree with... command (`gitlens.compareWorkingWith`) to compare the working tree with the selected reference
+- Adds a _Compare Working Tree with..._ command (`gitlens.compareWorkingWith`) to compare the working tree with the selected reference

-Adds an Open Changes (difftool) command (`gitlens.externalDiff`) to open the changes of a file or set of files with the configured git difftool
+- Adds an _Open Changes (difftool)_ command (`gitlens.externalDiff`) to open the changes of a file or set of files with the configured git difftool

-Adds an Open All Changes (difftool) command (`gitlens.externalDiffAll`) to open all working changes with the configured git difftool
+- Adds an _Open All Changes (difftool)_ command (`gitlens.externalDiffAll`) to open all working changes with the configured git difftool

-Adds an Open Directory Compare (difftool) command (`gitlens.diffDirectoryWithHead`) to compare the working tree with HEAD with the configured Git difftool
+- Adds an _Open Directory Compare (difftool)_ command (`gitlens.diffDirectoryWithHead`) to compare the working tree with HEAD with the configured Git difftool

-Adds an Open Directory Compare (difftool) with... command (`gitlens.diffDirectory`) to compare the working tree with the selected reference with the configured Git difftool
+- Adds an _Open Directory Compare (difftool) with..._ command (`gitlens.diffDirectory`) to compare the working tree with the selected reference with the configured Git difftool

-Adds an Open File command (`gitlens.openWorkingFile`) to open the working file for the current file revision
+- Adds an _Open File_ command (`gitlens.openWorkingFile`) to open the working file for the current file revision

-Adds an Open Revision... command (`gitlens.openFileRevision`) to open the selected revision for the current file
+- Adds an _Open Revision..._ command (`gitlens.openFileRevision`) to open the selected revision for the current file

-Adds an Open Revision from... command (`gitlens.openFileRevisionFrom`) to open the revision of the current file from the selected reference
+- Adds an _Open Revision from..._ command (`gitlens.openFileRevisionFrom`) to open the revision of the current file from the selected reference

-Adds an Open Blame Prior to Change command (`gitlens.openBlamePriorToChange`) to open the blame of prior revision of the selected line in the current file
+- Adds an _Open Blame Prior to Change_ command (`gitlens.openBlamePriorToChange`) to open the blame of prior revision of the selected line in the current file

-Adds a Open Changed Files command (`gitlens.openChangedFiles`) to open any files with working tree changes
+- Adds a _Open Changed Files_ command (`gitlens.openChangedFiles`) to open any files with working tree changes

-Adds a Close Unchanged Files command (`gitlens.closeUnchangedFiles`) to close any files without working tree changes
+- Adds a _Close Unchanged Files_ command (`gitlens.closeUnchangedFiles`) to close any files without working tree changes

-Adds an Enable Debug Logging command (`gitlens.enableDebugLogging`) to enable debug logging to the GitLens output channel
+- Adds an _Enable Debug Logging_ command (`gitlens.enableDebugLogging`) to enable debug logging to the GitLens output channel

-Adds a Disable Debug Logging command (`gitlens.disableDebugLogging`) to disable debug logging to the GitLens output channel
+- Adds a _Disable Debug Logging_ command (`gitlens.disableDebugLogging`) to disable debug logging to the GitLens output channel

 ***